-With all of these floats you will need rubber caps, also know as float caps to secure the float onto the line.
+With all of these floats, you will need rubber caps, also known as float caps to secure the float onto the line.
 I use the Drennan Assorted caps which seam to fit most floats.

 GUIDE TIP: As you can see in the picture I have 3 caps on each float, 1 on the top, and 2 on the bottom.

 I do this because under pressure while fighting a fish or on the hook-set, the line can cut through the cap and the cap will fall off.

-If I only have 2 caps on and one breaks, I have to cut the line, slide another cap on and then retie.
+If I only have 2 caps on and one cap breaks, I have to cut the line, slide another cap on and then retie.

 If I have three caps on at all times I can use 1 as a backup should I break a cap and then I don’t need to retie as often.

 Remember that often the point on the top of the float is bigger than the bottom part of the float so you will need different sized caps and some floats do not come with caps so you need to buy them separately.

 I also have an entire page dedicated to the 5 Best Floats which will give you even more options and details on floats so go check it out when you are done here.